songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   D. Multiple readers can't access the same message queue

+  *Explanation:* [Amazon SQS Visibility Timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html).
+To prevent other consumers from processing the message again, Amazon SQS sets a *visibility timeout*, a period of time during which Amazon SQS prevents other consumers from receiving and processing the message.
+The default visibility timeout for a message is 30 seconds.
+The minimum is 0 seconds.
+The maximum is 12 hours.

 * DynamoDB, secondary index

   In DynamoDB, a secondary index is a data structure that contains a subset of attributes from a table, along with an alternate key to support ________ operations.